TylerJEShelton/100_days_of_code_python/README.md

 ### Day 18
 Day 18 had us using Turtle to replicate a Hirst painting using colorgram to extract colors from a jpg and then turtle dots.
 This was a very interesting project!

+### Day 19
+The final project on Day 19 was a fun little game where 6 turtles raced to get to the right side of the screen.
+Very fun!